-And that’s what I’ve been doing, almost every day since it arrived.
-I thought I’d likely try it out, write the review and then give it away.
+I thought I’d likely try out the Shakti Mat, write the review and then give it away.

 But no, I absolutely love my Shakti Mat.
 I look forward to getting on it at the end of my day and I even pack it when I go away for the weekend.

 Comprised of 6000+ plastic spikes on a pillow-case like cover over a thin foam filler, the Shakti Mat is about as long as my torso.
 That means I can lie on it with the spikes pressing into my very lower back and running all the way up to the top of my neck.
 And that’s exactly what I’ve been doing.